 The company originally planned to send its first rocket delivery van to the ISS late in 2012, but that date has slipped to the end of 2013.
 As of Sept.
 23, 2013, its Antares rocket had successfully launched its cargo vehicle, Cygnus, into space for its first demonstration mission, but was waved off due to a software problem.
 Once fixed, the craft was slated to dock with the ISS and remain there until October 2013 [sources: Achenbach; Kramer; MSNBC; NASA].

-Like others embarked on the rough road to space, the company has suffered its share of setbacks: In June 2011, an engine caught fire during a ground test and, in April of that year, NASA's Commercial Crew Development program bypassed funding its Prometheus space plane, which could force the company to back away from the project [source: Kramer and Chang].
+Like others embarked on the rough road to space, the company has suffered its share of setbacks: In June 2011, an engine caught fire during a ground test and, that April, NASA's Commercial Crew Development program bypassed funding its Prometheus space plane, after which the company backed away from the project [source: Kramer and Chang].

 Still, as the contenders in the new space race round the first turn, Orbital remains strong in the pack.
-By maintaining a stake in NASA's Orion crew capsule, for which it is developing a launch abort system, it has not only positioned itself well for future dealings with the space agency, it has also hedged its bets across public and private space sectors.
+By developing a launch abort system for NASA's Orion crew capsule, it maintains a stake in the space agency's future endeavors, while also hedging its bets across public and private space sectors.

-Orbital, a survivor of fickle space budgets since 1982, knows when to hold 'em and when to fold 'em.
+Orbital, a survivor of fickle space budgets since 1982, knows how to stack the odds in its favor.
 It's a lesson worth learning for any challenger who wants to survive and thrive in the new space age.